SorinMac/Comp-432N-111/README.md

 Steps to Compiling/Running:

-1) cd into the src folder in order to have all the file ready to go.

-2) run command javac Compiler.java
+1) run command javac Compiler.java

    This will compile the Compiler.Java file I have in the src folder and make a class file of the same name that can be ran at command line.

-3) run command java Compiler
+2) run command java Compiler

    This will run the class file of the same name

-4) if you have arguments on command line it will be handled as so
+3) if you have arguments on command line it will be handled as so

    i.e.